Outdoor cooking

 The outdoor cooking area

-Outdoor cooking: example of an outdoor kitchen
+Outdoor cooking: example of outdoor kitchen

-Author of the photo: jrstock1 on Depositphotos.com
+Photo credit: jrstock1 on Depositphotos.com

 The outdoor water point